sonali091023/90DaysOfDevOps/2026/day-59/day-59-helm.md

 7. Install: `helm install my-release ./my-app`
 8. Upgrade: `helm upgrade my-release ./my-app --set replicaCount=5`

+Verify: After installing, 3 replicas?
+After upgrading, 5?

 **Steps to follow:**

+-->Excellent!
+This task teaches you how to create your own Helm chart instead of using one from a repository.

+Create Your Own Chart:

--->Scaffold a Chart: helm create my-app
+Step 1: Create a New Helm Chart: helm create my-app -->ls
--->ls
 -->cd my-app
 -->ls